International Cyber Regulation & Policy LLM

 You will be taught by experts in cyber regulation who have published extensively on the key themes of the programme or who have first-hand professional experience of working in law enforcement in these fields.

 Research interests of the programme team include cyber and telecommunications law and policy, counter terrorism and communications law, intellectual property law, media law, European competition and regulatory law, and preventative legal measures against organised crime.

-The programme also draws on the significant professional applied expertise located in the Department of Law and Criminology’s Policing team, particularly in relation to cybercrime detection and investigation.
+The programme also draws on the significant professional applied expertise located in the School of Law, Criminology and Policing’s Policing team, particularly in relation to cybercrime detection and investigation.

 You should have a degree equivalent to UK first-class or second-class honours (2:2 or above) in law, a relevant IT-based discipline, or a relevant non-law degree in the humanities or social sciences.

 Relevant professional qualifications or suitable work experience will also be considered.

 An interview forms part of the selection process for applicants with non-law degrees.